napari/napari/docs/tutorials/fundamentals/viewer.md

 +++

-### Main canvas
+### Canvas

-The main canvas is in the center of the viewer and contains the visual display of the data passed to **napari**, including images, point, shapes, and our other supported data types.
+The canvas is in the center of the viewer and contains the visual display of the data passed to **napari**, including images, point, shapes, and our other supported data types.
 Under the hood the canvas is a `vispy.scene.SceneCanvas` object which has built-in support for features such as zooming and panning.
 As